James-Lam/awesome-tools/README.md

 - YPlayer - A video player that can generate real-time subtitles locally
 - screen.studio - Video recording tool that supports zooming in on details
 - ShortcutDective - Detect which App is using a specific shortcut
+- [KeyCastr](https://github.com/keycastr/keycastr) - An open-source keystroke visualizer for macOS that displays your keystrokes during screencasts, presentations, or collaborations.
+It can show command keys, modified keys, or all keystrokes, and includes an option to display mouse clicks.
+Installation available via Homebrew: `brew install --cask keycastr`.

 ## Node.js Related